 A bell, and a key.
 A bell: a warning; a call to attention; a call to action.
 A key: the tool to unlock the barrier between you and what you want to get to.
 And I knew immediately what this meant.

 I laughed in surprise.
 That was fast!
 Within seconds of asking, I was provided with the will, and the subject.

-I’ve heard the alarm bell many, many times over my life and, although each time I was handed a rubber ring when I was drowning, I still kept finding myself back in prison.
+I’ve heard the alarm bell many, many times over my life and, although each time I was handed a rubber ring when I felt I was drowning, I still kept finding myself back “in prison”.
 And rubber rings don’t unlock prison doors!